4 Exploratory Data Analysis

 From a business perspective, monitoring quarterly spending patterns can help identify customers who may be at risk of churn.
 Seasonal incentives or targeted engagement campaigns aimed at customers with declining activity may help maintain their involvement and improve retention outcomes.

-Try it yourself: Repeat the analysis using features such as age and months.inactive.
+Practice: Repeat the analysis using features such as age and months_inactive.
 Compare the patterns you observe for churners and non-churners.
 How might these features contribute to predicting which customers are likely to remain active?

 4.6 Exploring Multivariate Relationships

-Before analyzing more complex interactions among features, it is helpful to assess how numerical features relate to one another.
-Correlation analysis helps identify features that may carry overlapping information or exhibit redundancy.
-Recognizing such relationships early simplifies the modeling process and reduces the risk of multicollinearity.
+Before examining more complex interactions among features, we assess how numerical variables relate to one another.
+Correlation analysis helps us identify features that may carry overlapping information or exhibit redundancy.
+Recognizing such relationships early simplifies subsequent modeling and reduces the risk of multicollinearity.

-Correlation quantifies how two features move together.
-A positive correlation means that as one feature increases, the other tends to increase as well; a negative correlation suggests that one decreases as the other increases.
-The Pearson correlation coefficient, denoted by \(r\), summarizes this relationship on a scale from \(-1\) to \(1\).
-A value of \(r = 1\) indicates a perfect positive relationship, \(r = -1\) a perfect negative relationship, and \(r = 0\) no linear association.
+Correlation quantifies the degree to which two features move together.
+A positive correlation indicates that higher values of one feature tend to be associated with higher values of the other, whereas a negative correlation indicates an inverse relationship.
+The Pearson correlation coefficient, denoted by \(r\), summarizes this association on a scale from \(-1\) to \(1\).
+Values of \(r = 1\) and \(r = -1\) indicate perfect positive and negative linear relationships, respectively, while \(r = 0\) indicates no linear association.

 Figure 4.2: Example scatterplots showing different correlation coefficients.

-Note: Correlation does not imply causation.
-For example, a strong positive correlation between customer contacts and churn does not mean that contacting customer service causes customers to leave.
-Both behaviours may stem from an underlying factor, such as dissatisfaction with service.
+We emphasize that correlation does not imply causation.
+For example, a strong positive correlation between customer service contacts and churn does not mean that contacting customer service causes customers to leave.
+Both behaviors may instead reflect an underlying factor, such as dissatisfaction with service.

-To illustrate this point, Figure 4.3 shows a well-known example from Messerli (2012), depicting a strong correlation between per-capita chocolate consumption and Nobel Prize wins across countries.
-Although amusing, it underscores the importance of caution: correlations may arise by coincidence or through the influence of unobserved factors.
-For readers interested in causality, The Book of Why by Judea Pearl and Dana Mackenzie (pearl2018book?) offers an accessible introduction to this topic.
+A well-known illustration of this principle is shown in Figure 4.3 which depicts a strong correlation between per-capita chocolate consumption and Nobel Prize wins across countries (Messerli 2012).
+While clearly not causal, the example highlights how correlations can arise through coincidence or shared underlying factors.
+Readers interested in causal reasoning may consult The Book of Why by Judea Pearl and Dana Mackenzie (2018) for an accessible introduction.

 library(ggcorrplot)